Anuj054/Anuj054/README.md

 <br clear="both">

 <h2 align="left">Hi 👋!
-My name is Anuj Chaudhary and I'm a passionate mern developer from India curretly pursuing btech in Information and Techonology ....</h2>
+My name is Anuj Chaudhary and I'm a experienced  MERN stack developer from India ,curretly pursuing btech in Information and Techonology ....</h2>

 ###